dan63047/TetraStats/README.md

 Track your and other players stats in TETR.IO

+Tetra Stats works with TETR.IO Tetra Channel API, providing data from it and calculating some addtitional metrics, based on this data.

 You can [download an app](https://github.com/dan63047/TetraStats/releases), or [use web version](https://ts.dan63.by).

 ![Screenshot of the app 1](https://imgur.com/e8CYvj3.png)

 # Available functionality
 - Advanced stats for players
+- Charts for analyzing players Tetra League standing and Tetra League itself
 - Ranks cutoffs
-- Minimums, averages, and maximums for every stat of every rank, as well, as whole leaderboard
-- Chart for analyzing tetra league state
+- Full and sortable Tetra League leagerboard
+- Stats and Damage Calculator
 - Local database, that can store players data
-- Comparison to players, rank averages, and player stats from the past
-- Stats Calculator
-- Player history in charts
-- Tetra League matches history
-- Time-weighted stats in Tetra League matches

 # Special thanks
 - **kerrmunism** — formulas